nusco/narjillos/backlog.md

 + Make space grid visible in debug mode
   To have a clear visual indication of how large space areas are.

-- Make narjillos's eyes flash when being damaged
-  Useful to see what's happening when they touch edges.
-  Flash their eyes, or use a "bubble" effect.

 ##Istincts
 >goal: complex interactions